 “This is Carlo Raneer,” he said.
 “Down in the basement.
 Has anyone reported a problem with the elevator?
 No?
 When you get a minute, can you please check it out.
 Twice now, the doors have opened and closed down here, but there wasn’t anyone inside.
 I appreciate it.
 Thanks,” he finished.

 Immediately upon returning the receiver to the cradle, the phone rang.

 “Damn, that was fast,” he said as he answered it.
 “Morgue, Carlo speaking.”

-The loud crackling and sizzling noises emitting through the handset were so fierce that Carlo was forced to hold the receiver at a distance.
+The loud crackling and sizzling noises emitting from the handset were so fierce that Carlo was forced to hold the receiver at a distance.
 When the shrill noises finally subsided, he cautiously returned the handset to his ear.
 “Hello?
 This is Carlo speaking, is anyone there?”

-Several moments of silence, then a man’s raspy voice said, “Tick tock, tick tock, the witching hour is near; tick tock, watch the clock, for your end time is near.”
+Several moments of silence, then a man’s raspy voice said, “Tick Tock, tick tock, the witching hour is near; tick tock, watch the clock, for your end time is near.”

 “Excuse me?
 Who is this?”

 The line clicked, then came the droning buzz of the dial tone.